Want to build or increase the engagement in your brand community? This guide is for you.

 Whether you started your brand community because you’ve seen your competitors do it to some degree of success, someone in your team mentioned that having an online community is a great way to interact with your loyal customers and other stakeholders, or you understand that an online community can open the door to knowing your customers on a deeper level… which can translate to more sales, deeper customer loyalty, and unprecedented growth for your business.
 You’ve made the move and that’s something worth celebrating for sure.

-You’ve realised that keeping the members of your brand community engaged all the time can be a bit of a hard nut to crack.
+You’ve realized that keeping the members of your brand community engaged all the time can be a bit of a hard nut to crack.
 The great news is that you’re certainly not alone with these struggles.
 Having played a part in helping 15,000+ communities being built online over the past 11 years, we’ve made it our mission to help businesses like yours to build successful and highly engaged branded communities.
 Before we jump straight into the “how”, it’s important for us to start with some context.

 Understanding why virtual brand communities exist, what they are, and what they are not plays a crucial role when it comes to ensuring that you have a clear strategy for increasing engagement.